 A threat actor known as “Market Exchange” claimed responsibility for the breach, posting on a Tor-based dark web marketplace on July 7, 2025.
 The actor alleged possession of a Tiffany & Co. customer database containing information on approximately 720,000 high-spending female consumers in the United States.

 Tiffany & Co. began notifying impacted individuals by mail on Sept.
 16, 2025.
-The data breach was also disclosed to the Maine Attorney General's office on Sept.
-16, 2025.
+The data breach was also disclosed to the Maine, Massachusetts, Montana, Vermont and New Hampshire Attorney Generals' offices between Sept.
+16, 2025 and Sept.
+19, 2025.

 Upon learning of the incident, Tiffany and Company engaged cybersecurity experts to investigate and notified law enforcement.